KJSendrejas/KJSendrejas/README.md

-👋 Hi, I’m @KJSendrejas
+Hi, I’m @KJSendrejas
-🌱 I’m currently interested in Machine Learning
+A Computer Science student at the University of Mindanao, Davao City, Philippines I’m currently interested in Machine Learning and today's Artificial Intelligence advancements